Hidden Mold: What to Do If Mold is Hiding in Your Home

 Mold Testing and Detection

 If there is good reason to suspect hidden mold growth in your home, you must call a mold removal professional to deal with the issue.
-These professionals use advanced mold testing systems such as the InstaScope testing system to find hidden mold growth.
-With the InstaScope system, the testing equipment is used to measure the amount of mold in the air outside the home which serves as a baseline measurement.
+These professionals use advanced mold testing systems to find hidden mold growth.
+The testing equipment is used to measure the amount of mold in the air outside the home which serves as a baseline measurement.
 The mold remediation professionals will then test each room within the home and compare the measurements to the baseline.
 Rooms with high mold levels are investigated further and treated with mold remediation.

 Hidden mold could be causing unseen damage in your home and affecting your health.
 By consistently checking for the common signs of hidden mold growth, you can find and remove mold before it causes major damage.